Funfetti Golden Oreo Fudge

-I had the best weekend at home in Philly.
-It was my parents’ 40th anniversary and my sister Sarah was in town from St. Louis.
-I love it when the whole fam is together again!
-We had a huge BBQ yesterday and I made key lime pie squares to celebrate.
-Besides a snafu with my credit card information (stolen – someone tried to spend $5K on children’s SHOES) and finding a huge nail in my car tire, it was such a relaxing weekend with the fam.
+I had the best weekend at home!
+It was my parents’ 40th anniversary and my sister was in town from St. Louis.
+I love it when the whole fam is together again; it only happens a couple times a year.
+We had a huge BBQ and I made key lime pie squares to celebrate.
+Besides a snafu with my credit card being stolen (such a nightmare!), it was absolutely perfect.

 So… this fudge.

 It’s been way too long since I posted a funfetti recipe.
 Surely 6 days is long enough… right?
 Is has, however, been way too long since I’ve made fudge.
 Creamy, silky, melt-in-your mouth fudge.
 Super sweet in the best way possible.

 I’m not the biggest fan of making fudge.
 I am, however, a HUGE fan of eating fudge.
 Making fudge can be really tricky and daunting – there’s candy thermometers, precise temperatures, sugar syrups, etc. While I love a smooth, decadent, classic fudge recipe, I prefer to make shortcut fudge.
 Especially when I’m tight on time.
 We’re talking bare minimum effort.
 Hardly any work involved.
 Melt stuff together and let it chill – that’s about it.

 Sprinkles and Golden Oreos go together like carrots and peas, crackers and cheese, honey and bees.
 I secretly like the golden/vanilla version better than regular Oreos.
 Although the mint creme and birthday cake versions are up there as well.
 Oh!
 Has anyone tried the Lemon Twist Oreos yet?!
 There are so many flavors of Oreos, I can’t keep up.